 Bone grafting procedures rebuild the bone structure in a patient’s jaw and provide a supportive foundation for dental implant placement.
 A bone graft is most often necessary for implant patients whose teeth have been missing for an extended length of time.
 The probability of bone loss in the jaw increases when teeth are missing because the bone loses the stimulation from chewing that it needs to remain healthy.

 Fortunately, bone grafting can restore the jaw's height and width and allow for successful implant placement.
 If you're interested in dental implants but lack proper jaw bone support, we encourage you to contact our office in Dallas, TX.
 Bone grafting can make implant placement possible for many patients who previously thought they were not candidates.
-Dr. Phillips or Dr. Ray can examine your jaw at your consultation and determine which bone grafting procedure fits your needs.
+Dr. Phillips or Dr. Krieger can examine your jaw at your consultation and determine which bone grafting procedure fits your needs.

 We offer four main types of bone grafting, and your individual condition will determine which treatment is right for you.
 When you visit our office for a consultation, your doctor will explain more about what each procedure entails according to your specific needs.
 You can read a little bit about each type of bone grafting below.